-- Heart-rate increase by 10 to 15% during your workout
+- Heart-rate increase by 10 to 15 percent during your workout

-- An overall increased calorie burn of 10% to 15% as a result of the extra oxygen making it to your muscles.
+- An overall increased calorie burn of 10 to 15 percent as a result of the extra oxygen making it to your muscles.

 How to find a good Pre-Workout:

-- I prefer Citrulline to Arginine as the Nitric-Oxide agent.
+- Citrulline to Arginine as the Nitric-Oxide agent.
 Experiment and see what you like.

-- I prefer <200mg of caffeine per dose.
+- <200 mg of caffeine per dose.
 Personal preference.

-- I prefer something without creatine mixed in.
-(Personal preference, I take my creatine separately).
+- Something without creatine mixed in (Personal preference, I take my creatine separately).

-- I prefer formulas that are willing to tell me EVERYTHING that’s in it.
-(Many are “proprietary blends” — and I’m not okay with eating something unless you tell me what it is).
+- Formulas that are willing to tell me EVERYTHING that’s in it.
+(Many are “proprietary blends” and I’m not okay with eating something unless you tell me what it is).